 And last, we have to talk about the guy you already met and the third managing partner–Victor.
 Let me just first begin by saying this: Victor always had my back.
 He genuinely believed that I would succeed and never wavered.
 There were times he held me up as the poster boy of MBC’s values in front of the other trainees.
 Pete works hard.
 He competes.
 He gets trading and he gives a fuck about being good at it.
 Be like him!
 Would I feel really awkward about these moments?
 Yes.
 Did I see as it as sincere praise that reflected his actual opinion of me?
 Yes.
 I did not want to let Victor down.
 I wanted to be the trader he thought I could be.

 At the same time… Victor played favorites and I just happened to be one of them.
 Did he have everyone’s back, thinking every single one of his trainees would succeed?
 Probably not.
 In fancying himself as the firm’s trading coach, he would engage in “sports coach” type tactics.
 One of them was to use weaker traders as verbal punching bags in an effort to teach the team lessons.
 Some trader wouldn’t take stop out as planned and then take a larger loss than normal.
 Happens right?
-Well, Victor might just make an example out of him like this: If you trade how [redacted] did and take this stupid loss on this stupid trade, GUESS WHAT’S GOING TO HAPPEN?
-We’re going to fire you and you’re not going to make it as a trader!
-I DON’T WANT TO SEE THIS BULLSHIT AGAIN.
+Well, Victor might just make an example out of him in front of the whole desk.

 He’d go on his little tirade and then we’d chat about baseball a minute later.
 I don’t know if it was a bit or a calculated act or if the emotion was so real that he couldn’t help but unload on some poor sap.
 Nobody really took offense after awhile, we were more amused than anything.
 It’s just Victor being Victor, the Trading Coach™ of MBC Securities.
 He cared about having a profitable, successful proprietary trading desk–it was clearly a source of pride for him.